weaming/objectify-json/README.md

 See `test.py`

-## Functions to prpocess data in batch
+## Functions to process data in batch

 * The return value is always `ObjectifyJOSN` too!
 * The return value of lambda funtions will always be unwrapped to primitive types.